sqlrec/sqlrec/docs/en/docs/udf.md

 ::: warning Note
 This function can only be used in Flink SQL and does not support SQLRec's CACHE TABLE syntax.
 :::

+This is a Flink `TableFunction` invoked with `LATERAL TABLE`.
+Each input row is buffered; a JSON-array POST is sent when `batchSize` is reached, and a final partial batch is flushed when the operator closes.
+The service must return a JSON object; array values are aligned to input rows.

 **Function Signature**: